data-umbrella/data-umbrella-scikit-learn-sprint/1_transcript_ACM_contributing_sklearn.md

 ### Slide 20: Thank you (29:59)
 <a href="https://youtu.be/5OL8XoMMOfA?t=1797" target="_blank"><img  src="images/sklearn_s20.png" width="50%" /></a>

-So with this I want to say enjoy the sprint and thank you all for your help and I hope you have a lot of fun, you'll learn a lot working together with your sprint partner.
+So with this I want to say enjoy the sprint and thank you all for your help and I hope you have a lot of fun.
+You'll learn a lot working together with your sprint partner.
 And I hope you'll come back for more sprints or you just keep engaging on the issue tracker.
 All right so, thank you so much!